epfl-ada/ada-2023-project-ndlmada/docs/index.md

 <iframe src="overall_categories_gender.html" width="100%" height="530px" frameborder="0" position="relative">Genre plot</iframe>
 <p style="text-align: center;font-size: 0.8em; font-style: italic"> Fig. 13 : Distribution of people first subcategories by gender</p>

-Now let’s look at these bar plots a little more in detail.
+Now let’s look at these path bar plots we saw earlier a little more in detail (Fig 13).
 Firstly, between men and women, we notice that the ‘People’ arrives for both categories around the middle of the ranking, thus reinforcing that counts aren’t fool proof.
 However, we do notice that people count more for women than men.

 If we saw you reading this right now, we would expect you to look like this :